Polygyny in India: Muslim polygamy

 Muslims in the rest of the country are subject to the terms of The Muslim Personal Law (Shariat) Application Act of 1937, interpreted by the All India Muslim Personal Law Board.

 However, in a judgment in February 2015, the Supreme court of India stated that "Polygamy was not an integral or fundamental part of the Muslim religion, and monogamy was a reform within the power of the State under Article 25".

 Hindu polygamy in modern India

 Legally the second wife of a Hindu would be a mistress, although religiously and socially she may be considered a wife.

 Polygamy among Hindus is sometimes accepted in some rural areas, often with approval by earlier wives.
-The 2005-06 National Family Health Survey (NFHS-3) found that 2 percent of women reported that their husband had other wives besides herself.
+The 2005–06 National Family Health Survey (NFHS-3) found that 2 percent of women reported that their husband had other wives besides herself.
 Husbands of women with no children are more likely to have multiple wives.

 In popular culture

 Chand is a social drama film dealing with the story of a childless couple with Balraj Sahni and Meena Kumari in lead roles.
-Mr. Kapoor (Balraj Sahni) who is married to Kamla (Pandari Bai) cannot have a child of their own.
-Kamla wants a child but under duress agrees to have Mr. Kapoor take a second wife and have a child.
-Sahni marries Vimla (Meena Kumari) with a heavy up front payment to her father.
-The marriage just collapses shortly after when Meena Kumari finds herself with another wife competing for the same husband.
-She gives birth to a child but leaves her husbands house to live with her father as it was evident that she was losing her senses in the situation she was thrown in.
-As she recovers her senses at her father's place she wants her child back but both Kamla and Mr. Kapoor declines to give the child back.
-The issue goes to court but the court decides against Vimla and she goes mad.
-Watch the rest of it to see how matters end happily and both Vimla and Kamla decides to live peacefully with the same husband.
-Even though the movie was released in the year 1959, the film was based in the year 1955, before the abolishing of polygamy.
+The film was based in the year 1955, before the abolition of polygamy.